Therapy dog practice assessment and training guide

 All training uses kind, fair, reward based methods.

 Once you have completed the secure checkout process, you will create an account allowing you to log in and download the guides at any time.
+You will also receive an email containing links to the guides.
+If you do not receive this, please check your junk or spam before contacting [email protected].

 About the author